 Evening primrose oil is extracted from the seeds of the evening primrose.
 The oil is usually put into capsules for use.

 What the Science Says

-- Evening primrose oil may have modest benefits for eczema, and it may be useful for rheumatoid arthritis and breast pain.
+- Evening primrose oil has been studied for rheumatoid arthritis and breast pain.
 However, study results are mixed, and most studies have been small and not well designed.

 - Evening primrose oil does not appear to affect menopausal symptoms.

-- Although some clinical trials have shown a benefit of evening primrose oil for PMS, the best-designed trials found no effect.
+- The best-designed clinical trials of evening primrose oil for PMS found no effect.

 Side Effects and Cautions

-- Evening primrose oil is well tolerated by most people.
+- Evening primrose oil is well tolerated by most people, when taken for short periods of time.
 Mild side effects include gastrointestinal upset and headache.

 For More Information

 The NCCAM Clearinghouse provides information on NCCAM and complementary health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.